Access reviews

 4. Close-out.

-The owner sees completion per reviewer, decisions made, and revocations triggered.
-Export produces a campaign artifact: scope, reviewer list, per-item decisions, and the provisioning operations that followed.
+The owner sees a status and outcome breakdown — items decided, kept, revoked, and how many still need remediation.
+Export produces a campaign artifact: scope, per-item decisions with the reviewer on record, and the provisioning operations that followed.

 Accountability by design